StableAML: Machine Learning for Behavioral Wallet Detection in Stablecoin Anti-Money Laundering on Ethereum: Introduction

 The core challenge is differentiating legitimate activities from illicit ones in high-throughput environments that process millions of transactions daily.
 Conventional rule-based systems, widely used in traditional finance, rely on static thresholds and deterministic heuristics such as flagging transfers above fixed monetary limits, detecting rapid bursts of activity, or blocking wallets previously labeled as high-risk.
 Although intuitive, these systems represent a staggering inefficiency, producing false positive rates that exceed 95\% \citep{liu2023graph}.
 This operational failure imposes massive economic overheads, estimated at \$136.5 billion in annual compliance costs in Europe alone, yet intercepts only 0.1\% of global criminal funds \citep{akartuna2022preventing}.
 Such inefficiencies create substantial burdens while failing to capture the adaptive behaviors characteristic of modern blockchain-based laundering.

 This study addresses these limitations through three primary contributions.
 First, we construct \textit{StableAML}, a large-scale, domain-specific dataset focused exclusively on stablecoin flows.
 We collect suspicious and malicious Ethereum wallets identified through Etherscan reports, disclosures from partner blockchain security firms (e.g., SlowMist, PeckShield), and official sanctions and enforcement lists, specifically the U.S. Office of Foreign Assets Control (OFAC) Specially Designated Nationals list.
 We integrate these labels with the complete transfer history of USDT and USDC on Ethereum and process the data through a feature engineering pipeline that constructs 68 domain-specific attributes organized into four distinct categories: Interaction Features, Derived Network Features, Transfer-based Features, and Temporal and Direct Features.
 To the best of our knowledge, this is the first study to construct a large-scale labeled dataset exclusively focused on stablecoins.
 This specialized scope allows us to isolate unique token mechanics, specifically smart contract freezes and blacklist interactions, that are absent in native-asset models yet critical for identifying stablecoin-specific laundering typologies.
+While the predicate offenses underlying flagged wallets are heterogeneous, ranging from DeFi exploits and phishing operations to OFAC sanctions and issuer-level freezes, the subsequent act of moving, stabilizing, and exiting illicit proceeds tends to converge on a common set of stablecoin rails.
+Our study therefore targets the layering and integration phases of money laundering, in which these otherwise dissimilar categories share a common behavioral footprint.
 Moreover, in this emerging paradigm, the global visibility of the native chain will likely be obfuscated by privacy layers.
 Consequently, AML frameworks must evolve to operate within deterministic \textit{compliance tunnels}, where decision-making is restricted to exclusive, permissioned transfer logs.
 This validates a methodological pivot toward models that can extract robust risk signals solely from stablecoin contract events, as these regulated liabilities will serve as the persistent, auditable ``choke points'' in an otherwise private ledger economy.
+Emerging compliance instruments mandated under MiCA and the GENIUS Act, such as audit keys and proof-of-innocence schemes, reinforce this trajectory by requiring stablecoin issuers and regulated counterparties to verify the licit provenance of funds without exposing the underlying transaction graph.